mlearnfab/web/_sources/faq.md

 **Q.** *Are the sessions recorded?*

-**A.** Member sessions are recorded.
-Members will also be able access a catalog of learning videos as they get developed.
+**A.** Beginning March 14th, 2022 all sessions will be recorded.
+However, the sessions will be available only to those who have signed up for the formal learning path.

 ---